-Peter Solberg, MD, is a hospitalist at Dartmouth-Hitchcock Medical Center and infectious disease medicine specialist at Dartmouth-Hitchcock Manchester.
+Peter Solberg, MD, is an infectious disease medicine specialist at Dartmouth-Hitchcock.
 In this video, he explains the importance of knowing your medications and shares tips for being safe while taking many different medicines.

 - The full name of the medication.
-Be sure to include prescriptions drugs, over-the-counter remedies, herbal supplements, eye and ear drops, inhalers, patches, creams ointments and suppositories.
+Be sure to include prescription drugs, over-the-counter remedies, herbal supplements, eye and ear drops, inhalers, patches, creams ointments, and suppositories.

 - If you take the medication "as needed," list the symptoms that prompt you to take it and how often you take the medication in those instances.

-- When you get a new prescription, make sure you can read it and ask the doctor how this new medication will help you.
-It is also important to understand the side effects and how it may interact with any of your current medications.
+When you get a new prescription, make sure you can read it and that you ask the doctor how this new medication will help you.
+It is also important to understand the new medication's side effects and how it may interact with any of your current medications.

-Download a list of questions to ask your doctor when you receive a new medication.
+Use this list of questions (PDF) to ask your doctor when you receive a new medication.

 - When you fill the prescription make sure it has your name on it and the right medication name.